amsa/fallacy-hunter/README.md

 # Fallacy Hunter

+This is a proof of concept to demonstrate the possiblity of detecting some logical fallacies in text.
+In this version we made some assumptions to simplify the problem, and for now simple sentences are supported, as most of the computational linguistic problems such as anaphora/cataphora resolution and other semantic problems need to be handled.

+For demonstration purposes, the following three kinds of fallacies have been chosen.

-This program aims to detect the fallacies in a given set of sentences.
-Fallacies always require premises and conclusions in the given sentences, see [Examples](https://github.com/gekonwi/brandeis.semantics.final_project#examples) below.
+*Note:* fallacies always require premises and conclusions in the given sentences.
+See the [examples](#examples).

 ## Installation